Xilinx/roast/docs/advanced/component_plugins.rst

-.. _component-plugins:

 ===================
  Component Plugins
 ===================

 In this tutorial, we will discuss how to create and load component plugins.
-If you're not familiar with the component models, please first visit :ref:`component-plugins-models` for details.
+If you're not familiar with the component models, please first visit :doc:`component_models` for details.

 Creating Plugins
 ================